 Review

-Tequila Añejo is a double gold star award-winning agave Añejo tequila from VIVIR.
+Tequila Añejo is a double gold star award-winning agave from VIVIR, a 5th generation family-owned distillery making waves in Mexico.

-Combining highland Weber Blue Agave and natural volcanic water from a local spring.
-This super smooth and sophisticated tequila is aged in oak bourbon casks for 18 months for maximum flavour.
+This sipping tequila combines highland Weber Blue Agave and local volcanic water.
+This sophisticated tequila is aged in oak bourbon casks for 18 months.

 2. El Rayo Reposado No.2 Tequila